caltechlibrary/dataset-single-cell/README.md

 Installation
 ------------

-Download the zip from GitHub using the green button.
+Clone this repo or fownload the zip from GitHub using the green button.
 You need to have Python 3 on your machine ([Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a great installation option).

 Install the dataset dependency by typing `pip install py_dataset`